cloudify-cosmo/docs.getcloudify.org/content/working_with/official_plugins/Orchestration/helm.md

 {{< /highlight >}}

-**While using GKE if Kubernetes service account token isn't used its recommended to add `authentication` section.**
+**While using GKE if Kubernetes service account token isn't used it's recommended to add `authentication` section.**

 # Node Types